Does Home Insurance Cover Foundation Repair? What's Covered vs. Excluded

 Why Most Foundation Claims Get Denied

-The overwhelming majority of foundation damage — settling, soil expansion, moisture intrusion over time, aging concrete — falls squarely into the excluded category.
-Insurers view foundation maintenance as a homeowner responsibility, not an insurable risk.
+The overwhelming majority of foundation damage (settling, soil expansion, moisture intrusion over time, aging concrete) falls squarely into the excluded category.
+A 2026 Wall Street Journal analysis found Allstate, State Farm, Liberty Mutual, USAA, and Farmers collectively denied or closed without payment over 44% of homeowner claims in 2025.
+In Florida, more than 40% of homeowner claims went unpaid.
 If your home is showing signs of foundation movement, don't assume your policy will cover it.

 Trusted by Thousands